santos2408/VueMasterclass/README.md

-# Application of Job Search building with Vue.js
+# Application of Job Search builded with Vue.js

 ## Project setup
 ```